How to Knit for Beginners — Easy Step-by-Step Guide

 9. 9

-Using your left needle, lift the first stitch you knitted over the second stitch and off the right needle.
-You now have one stitch remaining on your right needle.
+Using your left needle, gently lift the first stitch you knitted (the one furthest to the right on your right needle) up and over the second stitch, and then off the tip of the right needle.
+You will now have only one stitch remaining on your right needle, and the first two stitches from the row have been secured together.

 10. 10